Tasmanian Devil Poems - Below

 The world is a small plane

-tasmanian devil, appreciation, faith, inspirational, love,
+tasmanian devil, appreciation, faith, inspirational, love, self, strength,

 tasmanian devil, weather, wind,

 turbulent dark wind...

 His green outfit looked so swell.

 tasmanian devil, angst, animals, history, hope, life, loss, nature,